 – photo by Stephanie M. Maiocco

 Signs.
 We know — they aren’t the sexiest.
 But sometimes the simplest things can be the most powerful.
 This past week, Fifth Third Bank ordered 10,000 signs for fans at the Nashville Predators‘ game on Tuesday in order to support and spread awareness of Stand Up 2 Cancer, a movement created to accelerate innovative cancer research.
-The movement and its relationship with Fifth Third Bank is better explained in this video.

 As most of you know, Fifth Third is the official bank of the Preds and Bridgestone Arena.
 The bank thought it could utilize these two sponsorships to create more momentum for SU2C.
 Thus, Fifth Third Bank ordered 10,000 signs printed for each predators’ fan at the Bridgestone Arena.

 The sign reads “I stand up for” followed by a blank, white box.
 The fans were instructed to write a name in the box of someone he or she knew that battled or is currently battling cancer.
 When fans held up the signs together, the end result was very powerful: